MC 2

 A great deal of material in the files was obviously misfiled, likely misfiled, or, because of the indistinct lines within the filing systems, filed inconsistently under multiple headings.
 Generally, this material was left in place with descriptive techniques, including series description and index terms, used to identify significant occurrences.
 Nevertheless, some obvious misfilings were silently corrected during processing when the correct location was obvious and it seemed unlikely that a researcher would find the material if left in its incorrect location.

 Most series were foldered in letter-size (8-1/2" x 11") folders.
 In these instances, any thick legal-size documents in the series required separation; these documents, along with any associated documents, were placed in legal-size folders in separate boxes designated for these materials.
 A placeholder folder, which includes the folder description and the notation "see legal size box," marks the separation point in the container and container list.
 Series that use separate legal-size boxes for material indicate this in the arrangement note of the series description along with the box numbers.
+The boxes of legal-size material are found at the end of the container lists for each pertinent series or sub-series.

 Printed materials, such as government publications, annual statements, product brochures, and the like, were generally removed without notation from the collection wherever there was little or no context for the material.
 For example, an unsolicited boilerplate transmittal of a company annual report to HAW found in the correspondence files was insufficient context to retain the report; however, the same annual report would have been retained if it was in a project file related to a company proposal.
 Removed material was transferred to a Special Collections and University Archives' bibliographer for disposition.

-Loose newsprint clippings were discarded unless they were from obscure sources and seemed essential for providing context to other material in the folder.
+Loose newsprint clippings were discarded unless they were from obscure sources or seemed essential for providing context to other material in the folder.
 Clippings and other transmitted material attached to correspondence was generally left in the collection, unless it presented severe preservation threats to other material in the folder.

 Redundant pressure mail received in bulk was discarded; representative samples were retained with a note in the folder describing the extent of the discards and any apparent common attributes linking the correspondents (i.e., same town, institutional affiliation, etc.).